apoorva5ingh/apoorva5ingh/README.md

 ---

 ### 💡 About Me
-I'm an energetic and curious B.Tech CSE undergraduate from India who believes in building things that matter.
+I'm a B.Tech CSE undergraduate from India who believes in building things that matter.
 From building backend systems to designing engaging UI/UX on Canva and creating GitHub-based tools, I enjoy pushing boundaries of creativity and logic.

 I’m also the founder of **Ez-Pay**, and a certified learner in Agile, AI, and Backend systems.
 Whether it’s a tool that generates salary slips or a playful browser extension — I love bringing ideas to life.